Ice hockey at the 2022 Winter Olympics – Men's team rosters: Germany

 Leon Draisaitl, Moritz Seider, and Philipp Grubauer were named to the German roster on October 8, 2021 but did not participate due to the NHL's decision not to send players to the Olympics due to the COVID-19 pandemic.

 United States

+The following is the American roster in the men's ice hockey tournament of the 2022 Winter Olympics.
 The roster was announced on January 13, 2022.